c-deguzman/UVa-Solutions/README.md

 # UVa-Solutions
+I am currently working through Competitive Programming, 3rd Edition by Steven Halim.
-Small collection of my UVa problem solutions.
+This is a small collection of my solutions to UVa problems suggested by the textbook.
+All solutions are written in C++.

 Sample Topics Covered:
 - Bitmask